telerik/maui-docs/controls/sidedrawer/transitions.md

 * `SlideInOnTop`
 * `Custom`

-Here is a sample snippet on how you can set `DrawerTransitionType` property of RadSideDrawer&mdash;
+Here is a sample snippet on how you can set `DrawerTransitionType` property of RadSideDrawer:

  <snippet id='sidedrawer-transition-xaml' />

-Add the following namespace&mdash;
+Add the following namespace:

  ```XAML
 xmlns:telerik="clr-namespace:Telerik.Maui.Controls;assembly=Telerik.Maui.Controls"